peterthomassen/draft-thomassen-dnsop-multialgo/draft-thomassen-dnsop-multialgo.md

 # Acknowledgments

-The author would like to thank Shumon Huque and Viktor Dukhovni for early feedback on this proposal.
+The author would like to thank Shumon Huque for early feedback on this proposal.
 It was developed after discussions on the problem space with Edward Lewis, Jakob Schlyter, Johan Stenstam, Steve Crocker, whose contributions where both insightful and helpful.

 {backmatter}